LezWatch/lezwatchtv-wporg/readme.txt

 ==Changelog==

-= 1.2.2 =
+= 1.3 =

-* March 2021 by Ipstenu
+* May 2021 by Ipstenu
-* Fix bug with transients
+* Removed broken blocks (they'd been broken yonks and undocumented)
-* Compat with PHP 8 and WP 5.7
+* 5.7 compatibility (deprecation fixes)

-= 1.2.1 =

-* August 2020 by Ipstenu
-* DRY: Combined translations
-* Adjust development hooks
-* Full compatibility with WP 5.5+ and PHP 7.4

-= 1.2 =

-* March 2020 by Ipstenu
-* Update for WP 5.4
+* Ported from CGB to create-block due to the former being apparently abandoned, and the later being official.